gruppe-adler/ar3play-web/README.md

 # Installation of this thing here

 * clone
-* put [T10's Stratis map](http://forums.bistudio.com/showthread.php?178671-Tiled-maps-Google-maps-compatible-%28WIP%29) under maptiles/stratis_18022/
+* put [T10's Stratis map](http://forums.bistudio.com/showthread.php?178671-Tiled-maps-Google-maps-compatible-%28WIP%29) and others under maptiles

-configuration for other islands are still missing
+* configuration for islands is in worlds.js